artefactual/atom-docs/user-manual/access-content/search-atom.rst

 As of AtoM 2.1, a **basic** search of physical storage containers has been added to the physical storage module's :ref:`browse page <page-type-browse>`.
-This search box will **only return user container name matches**.
-Note as well that special characters for :term:`Boolean search` (e.g. the ``*`` wildcard or ``~`` fuzzy search characters) are **not** supported in this search box.
+Note that special characters for :term:`Boolean search` (e.g. the ``*`` wildcard or ``~`` fuzzy search characters) are **not** supported in this search box.
 However, the  search box is configured to return partial matches, so for example, a search for  "Box 1" would return container names such as Box 10, Box 11, and Box 100, etc. This allows the dedicated search box to be used as a navigational aid, allowing an :term:`administrator` to quickly locate a specific container when there are many containers saved in the system.

 For more information on working with the Physical storage module in AtoM, see:
 :ref:`physical-storage`.